Naza-Kanu7/Naza-Kanu7/README.md

-- 👋 Hi, I’m @Naza-Kanu7
+- 👋 Hi, I’m KANU CHINAZA
-- 👀 I’m interested in web development
+- 👀 I’m a Front-end Web Developer
-- 🌱 I’m currently learning and practicing web development
+- 🌱 I’m currently learning and practicing Front-end web development
-- 💞️ I’m looking to collaborate on Web development projects
+- 💞️ I’m open to collaborate on Web development projects
-- 📫 How to reach me 07046013444 on WhatsApp
+- 📫 How to reach me 07046013444 on WhatsApp or email at: kanuchinaza70@gmail.com
+-

 <!---
 Naza-Kanu7/Naza-Kanu7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.